meduardoscervantes/InstrinsicTechnicalExam/README.md

     ![](https://github.com/meduardoscervantes/InstrinsicTechnicalExam/blob/main/resources/img/possible_outliers.png "Possible Outlier Schools from Google Data")

 ## Conclusion
-With the short amount of time to work on this, we can canfidently give the recruitment team a list of schools to reach out to based on the number of actively enrolled 8th grade students.
+With the short amount of time to work on this, we can confidently give the recruitment team a list of schools to reach out to based on the number of actively enrolled 8th grade students.

 ### Considerations
 - I would have liked to get more data from the schools that were not found from [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview) to get a more accurate map.